-What is a Life Insurance Retirement Plan?
-Is the best option for you?
+What is a LIRP?
+It’s a Life Insurance Retirement Plan.

-A LIRP, also known as a life insurance retirement plan.
-No, a life insurance retirement plan is not a 401K, IRA or Roth IRA, but some individual can certainly benefit from a LIRP plan.
-Some have even dubbed the LIRP as a Super Roth.

 However, it is not a Roth IRA.
 It has many advantages without some of the limitations of your traditional retirement plans.
-The biggest benefit is when you start to take distributions from a well-funded policy which we will explain later in this article.
+The biggest benefit is when you start to take distributions from a well-funded policy, which we will explain later in this article.

-A life insurance retirement plan can be a very powerful tool to use for retirement planning if it is funded properly and you choose the right carrier.
-Remember there are many avenues to save for retirement and all have Pros and Cons.
-With a LIRP there are many more Pros than Cons.
+An insurance retirement plan can be a powerful tool to use for retirement planning if it is funded properly and you choose the right carrier.
+These plans have become even more appealing as carriers have added multipliers and bonuses to the crediting methods over the last several years, as well as participation rates over 100%.
+Remember that there are many avenues to save for retirement – and all have pros and cons.
+With a LIRP, there are many more pros than cons.

-So let’s see what retirement life insurance is all about.
+So, let’s see what retirement life insurance plans are all about.

 While you may be socking money away each week into your employer-sponsored 401(k) plan – only to have the stock market make it disappear lately – you might be surprised to learn that these plans were really only meant to supplement pensions when they came out back in the 1970s.

-In other words, the 401(k) plan that so many folks are counting on as their key source of future retirement savings – and in turn, the driver of their future retirement income – just might not be what you should be relying on after all.
-And, there are a couple of very good reasons for this.
+In other words, the 401(k) plan that so many folks are counting on as their key source of future retirement savings – and in turn, the driver of their future retirement income – just might not be what you should be relying on to fund retirement, after all.
+And, there are a couple of good reasons for this.

 First, a 401(k) is what’s known as a “defined contribution” plan.
-This means that you are only allowed to put in a certain amount of money every year.
-This essentially limits you, then, not only to how much you can contribute but also to how much growth you can get overall because your base is limited.
+That means that you are only allowed to put in a certain amount of money every year.
+That essentially limits you, not only to how much you can contribute but also to how much growth you can get overall – because your base is limited.

 Also, while it’s nice to have your income deferred into your retirement plan so that you don’t have to pay taxes on it now – guess what happens when you pull money out of your 401(k) plan at retirement time.
 You guessed it – you get taxed on it all.